 Fellow Servant Rule

-Historical legal defense stipulating that an employer could not be held responsible for injuries sustained by one employee and caused by another employee
+This historical legal defense stipulates that an employer cannot be held responsible for injuries sustained by one employee if they are caused by another employee.

 The Grand Bargain